argusDob/Job-Portal/Readme.md

 ## Input Text <a name="comp3"></a>

-An input text field component.
+An input text field component wit the following props:
 ```
     autocomplete: {
       type: Boolean,